 In the News

-My research on the financialization of higher education has recently been covered in Time Magazine, Forbes, The Nation, The Chronicle of Higher Education, Inside Higher Ed, the San Francisco Chronicle, and the San Jose Mercury News.
+My research on the financialization of higher education has recently been covered in The Washington Post, TIME, Forbes, The Nation, The Chronicle of Higher Education, Inside Higher Ed, the San Francisco Chronicle, and the San Jose Mercury News.

 Publications and Manuscripts Under Review

 Eaton, Charlie.
 "Agile Predators: Shareholder Value and the Transformation of U.S. For-Profit Colleges."
 Social Forces (Revise and Resubmit).

 Eaton, Charlie, Sheish Kulkarni, Robert Birgeneau, Henry Brady, and Mike Hout.
 "Affording the Dream: Student Debt and State Need-Based Financial Aid at Public Universities."
 Sociology of Education (Under Review).